 The first key limitation arising in this thesis is the problem of lianas versus data spatial resolution, and the influence of this on measurement of the effects of elevated CO2 on liana development.
 My TLS data were collected and rendered at a 20mm resolution, which for structural and volumetric modelling of trees is a typically appropriate resolution (Calders et al., 2014; Newnham et al., 2015).
 However, most of the lianas at EucFACE are <20mm diameter, thus limiting geometric accuracy when rendering liana stems with TLS scans.
 This prevent volumetric calculation of these lianas, which prevented me from being able to report on whether liana biomass is responsive to elevated CO2.
 Furthermore, due to occlusion, from other woody material, and the narrow diameter of these lianas, detecting the stems of lianas within the canopy of trees proved difficult.
 This limits both the utility and accuracy of measurements of liana length, thus I reported on the distance between the ground and greatest height at which liana vegetative structures, such as leaves or stem tangles, could still be identified.
 This liana attained height is an inherently conservative measure of liana progression as this was limited to advances on the tree stem only and not of height advances within the canopy.
 As such there may be within canopy response of lianas to elevated CO2 that have not been observed, for example it is unknown whether liana leaf deployment is influenced by elevated CO2.

-Utilising the security camera imagery from EucFACE, the data were subject to limitation from the camera operations.
+When using the security camera imagery from EucFACE, the data were subject to limitation from the camera operations that required a high degree of data filtering and removal.
 For example, some of the imagery was out of alignment or poorly overlapped with the other imagery.
 While the cameras were operated by computerised pan, zoom, and tilt mountings, there were periods where these mounts would lose alignment.
 This misalignment resulted in imagery that either did not overlap sufficiently for the panorama processing, or, as found for the imagery from ring 4, images that only captured data outside of the rings.
 Depending on how poorly overlapped these images were, the panorama processing could be manipulated by hand to register the panorama, although this often created images with blank spaces.
 When images needed manual intervention in the panorama, the projection (i.e. how spherical or warped an image is) would need to be manipulated, this changes how the pixels from the original data are interpolated to the new image.
 As the original pixels are resized for the panorama, within PTGui a nearest neighbour interpolation is used to smooth the image.
 Although when combined with a manipulated projection, this could result in imagery where there were substantial differences between patch sizes of liana or tree foliage, occasionally warping the image to where tree stems no longer appeared to match with their known shape.
 As such these data were not sufficiently consistent to create an area-based analysis, of foliage response to elevated CO2, i.e. whether there was canopy expansion or contraction.
 Despite this the pixel values for colouration, the red, green, and blue channels, were checked against the original images and found to be stable enough for analysis using my index-based approach.